ajwdewit/pcse/doc/reference_guide.rst

 variables.

-The most comprehensive way to define agromanagement in PCSE is to use the YAML structure that was described in the section above on  :ref:`agromanagement <Defining agromanagement in PCSE>`.
+The most comprehensive way to define agromanagement in PCSE is to use the YAML structure that was described in the section above on  :ref:`defining agromanagement <refguide_agromanagement>`.
 For reading this datastructure the :ref:`YAMLAgroManagementReader <YAMLAgroManagementReader>` module is available which can be provided directly as input into the Engine.